metacron/envwarden/README.md

 * Filter by organization id and collection id
 * Add custom fields for each secure environment variable you need (fields can be text, hidden or boolean)
+* **If any of your secure notes have _ character, it'll be considered an environment var and its contents will be set as value**
 * You can add as many fields as you need, and you can also create multiple items, as long as they match the same search term (their secrets would be combined)